 There are a lot of factors to consider while researching universities, especially if you are looking for a degree online.
-Knowing the differences between for-profit and nonprofit as well as public and private universities can help you determine which kind of school is right for you.
-Factors like cost, available programs and support services are important to everyone, but nontraditional students—like those who are working full-time jobs and/or have children—may look for other kinds of benefits too.
+Knowing the differences between for-profit and nonprofits as well as public and private universities can help you determine which kind of school is right for you.
+Factors like cost, available programs, and support services are important to everyone, but nontraditional students—like those who are working full-time jobs and/or have children—may look for other kinds of benefits too.

-For-Profit Vs. Nonprofit Schools
+For-Profit vs. Nonprofit Schools

 The differences between for-profit and nonprofit may seem self-explanatory, but what does it mean for the students?

-For-profit schools are generally more focused on professional skills and technical training required for specific occupations and industries such as culinary, art, design and technical institutes.
+For-profit schools are generally more focused on professional skills and technical training required for specific occupations and industries such as culinary, art, design, and technical institutes.
 They are run like a business; they seek to make money, not all of which is used for educational purposes.
 Because they seek a profit, they often have a less selective admissions process.
 They also have to report to their shareholders and boards.
 Their loans are generally at a higher interest rate than nonprofit universities.

 Several for-profit schools have been under investigation lately for a variety of practices.
-They have the reputation of offering low-quality education with low graduation rates, while exploiting low-income students and creating higher student debts, according to a 2017 article from U.S. News.
+They have the reputation of offering low-quality education with low graduation rates while exploiting low-income students and creating higher student debts, according to a 2017 article from U.S. News.
 Lately, there has been some reform to promote student success and ensure that graduates can find jobs after school by collaborating with employers.

 Nonprofit schools, on the other hand, are typically more traditional, academic institutions with a wide range of programs, and are funded by the government, tuition and endowments.
-They use the money they receive toward the curriculum, college operations and instruction and operate to ensure student success by offering programs that support students and faculty.
+They use the money they receive toward the curriculum, college operations, and instruction and operate to ensure student success by offering programs that support students and faculty.

 Nonprofit universities can offer the typical on-campus experience, and therefore more community for their student body and faculty.
 Because they may be more reputable in the community, they may have more job connections with employers seeking local students.
 Job prospects also come from the fact that they are more likely to be graduating from a regionally accredited school —something many employers look for in their new hires.
 Regional accreditation is also important for transfer credits, as many courses taken through regionally accredited universities are more likely to be accepted at a traditional university.